tholonia/iching_cli/book/v2/markdown/hexagram_23.md

 **Negotiation**: This hexagram represents the negotiation between structure and entropy.
 The mountain (Gen) represents established order while the earth (Kun) below represents the forces of dissolution.
 The interaction between these forces is inevitable and natural. **Limitation**: The limitations here are defined by natural law - all things must eventually break down.
 The hexagram shows how this process typically progresses from bottom to top, like a building losing its foundation first. **Contribution**: This hexagram contributes understanding of natural cycles of decay and renewal.
 It teaches acceptance of impermanence and the wisdom of knowing when to let go rather than resist inevitable change.

 #### ***Tholon 32 of 32: "Crisis Resolution"***
-#### The *dynamic* path is creates "Breakthrough" (43 <sub>*31*</sub>) and "Splitting Apart" (23 <sub>*32*</sub>).
+#### This hexagram is within the *dynamic* path of "Crisis Resolution" formed by "Breakthrough" (43䷪<sub>*31*</sub>) and "Splitting Apart" (23䷖<sub>*32*</sub>).
 This pair-path represents the dynamic between overcoming challenges and the potential for disintegration.
 It captures the tension between breaking through obstacles and the risks of falling apart.
 The ascending path of Hexagram 43, Breakthrough, signifies a decisive action to resolve conflict and assert clarity, while the descending path of Hexagram 23, Splitting Apart, warns of the gradual erosion of integrity and structure.
 Together, they illustrate the cyclical nature of crisis and resolution.